jsc329/ammonitorwiki/Chapter-10-The-Priorities-and-Prioritization-Tables.md

 of the weights must equal 1 in the priorities table.** For location@1, 0.2 + 0.3 + 0.3 + 0.2 = 1.
 The *pMax* value for each species and site is
-set to 0.95, indicating that we wish to monitor each species with smartphones until we have exceeded a 95% chance of capturing the species at that site.
+set to 0.95, indicating that we wish to monitor each species with smartphones until we have exceeded a probability of 0.95 that we have captured the species at least once during the duration of our monitoring program.

 Here, we have chosen to set the same *weight* and *pMax* values for all four species at each of three active monitoring locations.
 However, a